Compact Web Language (COWEL)

 3. Getting started

 Many text editors support associating such file extensions with TeX or LaTeX syntax highlighting, whose syntax is similar enough to get some basic highlighting.
+A VSCode plugin for proper highlighting is planned, among other features.

-4. Syntax in a nutshell
+4. Syntax

 COWEL has a minimalistic but powerful syntax, built on top of only three syntactical constructs: